Multimodal Frame-Scoring Transformer for Video Summarization: Introduction

 \section{Introduction}

-When humans watch a video on YouTube or Netflix, they perceive visual, linguistic, and audio information through various sense organs and know which parts of the video are interesting.
+\textbf{Our Intuition about Video Summarization.} When humans watch a video on YouTube or Netflix, they perceive visual, linguistic, and audio information through various sense organs and know which parts of the video are interesting.
 To consider whether a scene in a movie is absorbing, for example, we observe characters' facial expressions and actions, recognize background and situation with language, and listen to the characters' utterances and sound effects.
-Intuitively, humans have access to well-defined scoring function in their minds, using versatile sensory systems, while video summarization models from previous studies did not.
+Intuitively, humans have access to well-defined scoring function in their mind, using versatile sensory systems, while video summarization models from previous studies did not.